HTML version by Andrť Bertelsen. First published: 17/04 2014 - Last update: 17/04 2014

 Rule 4.4.9.
 The Heat from start to finish Rule Book

-f) When the model is launched the pilot should walk directly into the centre circle.
+f) When the model is launched, the pilot should walk directly into the centre circle.
 It is the responsibility of the competitor to make sure where the Circle Marshal is to avoid running into him.

 h, i) At take-off and before the signal to start combat the models should fly level in an anti-clockwise direction.
-The competitors are not allowed to do any loops or other manoeuvres unless asked to by the Circle Marshal in order to separate the models.
+The competitors are not allowed to do any loops or other manoeuvres unless asked to do so by the Circle Marshal in order to separate the models.
 Take-off should take place in level flight forward, not upwards or backwards.
 Any contravention of these rules will result in a disqualification.

 o) The scorers must be observant and aware that the heat can be stopped.